Bosporus Walk - Part 1

 South of Brussels is another famous battlefield, Waterloo.

-Where the Lion Mound marks this epic battle.
+Where the Lion Mound marks the epic battle.

 Abbey ruins at Villers-la-Ville, dissolved 1796 after the French Revolution.